intrallect/intraLibrary-moodle/README.md

 ## Installation

-Clone the repo `git clone git@github.com:intrallect/intraLibrary-moodle.git`.
+- `git clone git@github.com:intrallect/intraLibrary-moodle.git`.
+- `git submodule init && git submodule update`

 Then you a few options.
 In order to use the first two you need to have [Phing](http://www.phing.info/) installed (tested with 2.4.14):